 Crohn’s disease and ulcerative colitis are chronic inflammatory conditions of the gastrointestinal tract.
 A board-certified pediatric gastroenterologist will evaluate patients, educate families and closely monitor each patient for the recurrence of symptoms and response to treatment plans.
 Dr. Porto works closely with nutritionists and pediatric surgeons to provide well-rounded care.

 Caring for a child with IBD does not end with remission of the disease.
 Patients are closely monitored for common nutritional deficiencies, extraintestinal manifestations of the disease and side effects from medications.

-Infliximab (Remicade) infusions are done on the pediatric floor of Greenwich Hospital, with experienced pediatric nursing staff, under the direction of a Yale pediatric gastroenterologist.
+Infliximab (Remicade) infusions are done on the pediatric floor of Greenwich Hospital, with experienced pediatric nursing staff, under the direction of a pediatric gastroenterologist.
 Young adults easily transition to the adult IBD program for a lifetime of care.